catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  | vrrp-demo-key    | <SSH_KEY_FINGERPRINT>                           |
  +------------------+-------------------------------------------------+

-We will be passing a script to our instance boot command using the ``--user-data`` flag.
-This script sets up Keepalived and Apache on our master and backup instances.
-This saves us having to execute these commands manually.
+You will be passing a script to our instance boot command using the ``--user-data`` flag.
+This script sets up Keepalived and Apache on your master and backup instances.
+This saves you from having to execute these commands manually.
 This script is located in the git repository you cloned previously at :ref:`clone-orchestration-repo`.